hbatalhaStch/react-big-scheduler/README.md

 This forks uses the latest antd and react versions and improves the performance significantly as well as some other changes such as:

 - Add Spin when changing view and selecting date through SchedulerData config option `viewChangeSpinEnabled` and `dateChangeSpinEnabled` (both true by default)
-- Replace Dayjs.js with Day.js
+- Replace moment with Day.js
 - Change event item popover trigger through SchedulerData config option `eventItemPopoverTrigger` ('hover' | 'click'), 'hover' by default
 - Set a fixed height for the scheduler through the SchedulerData config option `schedulerContentHeight` ('500px' by default)
 - Enable/disable react dnd through SchedulerData config option `dragAndDropEnabled` (true by default)